 Professional affiliates may be self-employed, may be employed in staff positions at the university, or may be members of external organizations.
 These individuals will normally have valuable skills, education, and experience, without necessarily meeting criteria required for appointment in a tenure-track faculty position.
 Professional affiliates cannot be research supervisors, although they are eligible to serve on graduate student advisory and examining committees and are able to teach graduate courses, when their qualifications are appropriate.
 Academic units may recommend individuals be appointed as professional affiliates for whom they wish to have associated with their research, graduate teaching, or professional program(s).
 Professional affiliates are not considered members of the CGPS faculty and they shall serve without additional salary from USask.

 A one-time member may be appointed to serve on a graduate student advisory committee, teach a graduate-level course or serve as an external examiner of a master student’s thesis.
 At a minimum, the one-time member is expected to be a subject matter expert and typically have an earned degree equivalent to or advanced beyond that sought by the student.
 Generally, one-time members are non-CGPS members who have specific expertise in a specialized area and wish to contribute to the program of an individual graduate student.

-One-time memberships can be requested directly through your CGPS Program Advisor.
+One-time memberships can be requested directly through the service desk using this form.